 - Preheat oven to 350.
 Wrap a springform pan with three layers of aluminum foil.
 You are going to bake this is a water bath so this protects the crust from getting wet.

 - Mix crust ingredients until crumbly.
 Press into the bottom of the springform pan.
 Bake for 12 minutes until golden brown around the edges.

 - Meanwhile, in a food processor or with an electric mixer mix the ricotta cheese until smooth.
 Add the cream cheese and mix again until combined.
 Add the eggs, vanilla, and sweetener.
 Process until smooth.
 You will probably need to scrape down the sides of the bowl a few times.

 - When the crust is done grease the sides of the pan with a pat of butter on a fork.
 Don't touch it to the crust.
 This will help the cheesecake release from the pan easier.
 Pour the cheese mixture on top of the crust.

 - Put the entire pan into a larger pan.
 Pour hot water into the larger, outside pan.
-Bake at 350 for 1 hour 20 minutes or until the center of the cheesecake jiggles.
+Bake at 350 for 1 hour 10 minutes or until only the very center of the cheesecake jiggles.

 To sub in Swerve use 1.5 to 2 times the amount of sweetener called for.

 Originally Published February 22, 2016.
 Revised and Republished January 9, 2019.